Project Update - Environmental Studies Ongoing

 Notice of Preparation Released & Public Scoping Meeting

-In compliance with the California Environmental Quality Act (CEQA), the City of Roseville has prepared a Notice of Preparation (NOP) to notify responsible and trustee agencies, members of the public, and other interested parties that a Draft Environmental Impact Report (DEIR) will be prepared for the Dry Creek Greenway Multi-Use Trail Project, and to solicit feedback on the scope and content of the analysis in the DEIR.
+In compliance with the California Environmental Quality Act (CEQA), the City of Roseville prepared a Notice of Preparation (NOP) for the project.
+The purpose of the NOP was to notify responsible and trustee agencies, members of the public, and other interested parties that a Draft Environmental Impact Report (DEIR) would be prepared for the Dry Creek Greenway Multi-Use Trail Project, and to solicit feedback on the scope and content of the analysis in the DEIR.
 Potential environmental effects identified in the NOP will be further analyzed in the DEIR.
-The NOP will be circulated for a 31-day comment period, beginning November 18, 2013 and ending December 19, 2013.
+The NOP was circulated for a 31-day comment period, beginning November 18, 2013 and ending December 19, 2013.

 A public scoping meeting was conducted on December 3, 2013 from 6 – 8 p.m. at the Maidu Community Center (1550 Maidu Drive, Roseville).
 This meeting was an open house and included project information, copies of the NOP, and forms for providing written comments on the environmental analysis.